jerichodeguzman24/8_Week_SQL_Challenge/Case Study #1-Danny's Dinner/README.md

 * The query then presents the <code>customer_id</code> and the scaled total_points for each customer based on their purchases.
 * Finally, the results are sorted in ascending order based on the <code>customer_id</code>.

-10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+<strong>10.
+In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?</strong>

 ```sql
 WITH dates_table AS (SELECT customer_id,